stringfromjava/stringfromjava/README.md

 ### Software Experience
 - Coding since the age of 11
 - Self taught for 5 years (6 years of total experience)
 - IDEs are IntelliJ IDEA (for Java specifically) and VS Code (for Haxe and everything else)
+- I can learn a new language very quickly (I just need the documentation)
 - I know and/or am familiar with 10+ languages
     - Java 🌟🌟🌟🌟🌟 (most experienced for general programming, especially Discord bots)
     - HaxeFlixel 🌟🌟🌟🌟🌟